9600 Oceanshore Blvd.

 St. Augustine, Florida 32080

 Marineland is still a tourist attraction, but it is much more than that.
-It is a historical site, an incorporated village, and a landmark in Florida history.
+It is a historical site, an incorporated town with a population of 8, and a landmark in Florida history.

 It did not start out as a place where you could go swimming with dolphins, but that's what it is today.